 With Microsoft Outlook in Outlook 365 you get a suite of email and productivity tools all for one affordable monthly fee.
 All Microsoft 365 plans include automatic updates to the software at no additional charge.
 It’s much easier than having to deal with conventional software licenses that can be expensive and hard to manage.

 Rather than using Outlook only on your local computer, simply browse to your Outlook 365 login panel, and check your email.

 No matter where you are or what device you are using, all you need is an internet connection and you can tap into your email and related productivity apps.

-You’ll discover Outlook in Office 365 is popular because it isn’t just an email program.
+You’ll discover Outlook in Microsoft 365 is popular because it isn’t just an email program.
 Outlook has several components that allow you to be more organized and keep your business schedules and activities available on all your devices.

 Outlook 365 features

-Mail is the webmail component of Outlook in Office 365.
+Mail is the webmail component of Outlook in Microsoft 365.
 While viewing and reading your email you have the option to pin, sweep and archive messages.
 You can also utilize the richer image-editing features.
 There is also a feature called Actionable Messages, which lets you complete a task from within that email — like retweeting or adding a meeting date in your calendar.

 Also called People, this functionality lets you search and edit existing contacts, and create new ones.
 Contacts can be organized into folders and duplicate contacts can be linked from multiple sources such as LinkedIn or Twitter.

 Pro tip: You can create a contact by clicking on a sender, which then displays a contact card with an add button.
 You then add that contact to Outlook People.